Past Event

 8 Victoria Rd Parramatta

-Arts & Cultural Exchange is thrilled to bring you a special SWANA Film Festival brunch and screening.
-SWANA Film Festival will be hosting this event in partnership with Arab Theatre Studio to bring you a unique Sunday brunch screening of four captivating short videos produced by the Refugee Art Project.
+Arts & Cultural Exchange was thrilled to bring you a special SWANA Film Festival brunch and screening.
+SWANA Film Festival hosted this event in partnership with Arab Theatre Studio to bring you a unique Sunday brunch screening of four captivating short videos produced by the Refugee Art Project.

-Join us and immerse yourself in an engaging conversation with local filmmakers who will be sharing their incredible stories of filmmaking, identity, and survival.
-We will also be serving a fresh spread with tea and coffee for people to enjoy during the event.
+Attendees were immersed in an engaging conversation with local filmmakers who will be sharing their incredible stories of filmmaking, identity, and survival over a fresh spread with tea and coffee.

-This event is a part of the amazing SWANA Film Festival Program.
+This event was a part of the amazing SWANA Film Festival Program.
 Check out the rest of the program here!

 SWANA Film Festival is a project of Arts & Cultural Exchange (ACE), supported by Screen NSW, City of Parramatta, and Arab Theatre Studio